JakuWorks/PowerShell-File-Walker-Commands/SECURITY.md

 **If the vulnerability is rejected, You may post it publicly unless the rejection is withdrawn.**

-**After the vulnerability is fixed, You may disclose the vulnerability details publicly.**
+**After the vulnerability is fixed, You may disclose the vulnerability details publicly if you wish to.**